Multiplicative group of integers modulo n

 In modular arithmetic, the integers coprime (relatively prime) to n from the set $\{0,1,\dots,n-1\}$ of n non-negative integers form a group under multiplication modulo n, called the multiplicative group of integers modulo n.
 Equivalently, the elements of this group can be thought of as the congruence classes, also known as residues modulo n, that are coprime to n.

 Hence another name is the group of primitive residue classes modulo n.

 In the theory of rings, a branch of abstract algebra, it is described as the group of units of the ring of integers modulo n.
 Here units refers to elements with a multiplicative inverse, which, in this ring, are exactly those coprime to n.

-This quotient group, usually denoted $(\mathbb{Z}/n\mathbb{Z})^\times$, is fundamental in number theory.
+This group, usually denoted $(\mathbb{Z}/n\mathbb{Z})^\times$, is fundamental in number theory.
 It is used in cryptography, integer factorization, and primality testing.
-It is an abelian, finite group whose order is given by Euler's totient function: $|(\mathbb{Z}/n\mathbb{Z})^\times|=\varphi(n).$ For prime n the group is cyclic and in general the structure is easy to describe, though even for prime n no general formula for finding generators is known.
+It is an abelian, finite group whose order is given by Euler's totient function: $|(\mathbb{Z}/n\mathbb{Z})^\times|=\varphi(n).$ For prime n the group is cyclic, and in general the structure is easy to describe, but no simple general formula for finding generators is known.